mikeoleary/aws-openshift-cis-kic-demo/README.md

 # aws-openshift-cis-kic-demo
-Setup files for OCP cluster on AWS and deploying CIS, KIC, and a demo app
+Setup files for OCP cluster on AWS and deploying CIS, KIC, and a demo app.
+Running through the steps below will deploy a RedHat OpenShift cluster on AWS, a F5 BIG-IP device, and the deployments inside the container environment necessary to expose a demo application.

 ## Set up of OpenShift cluster
 * Run the command ```oc get clusternetwork``` and make a note of the IP range from which pod IP addresses will be assigned.
 The default is 10.128.0.0/14 so yours may be the same.
 Make a note of the subnet mask (by default this is /14).